Nürtingen: History

+19th century

+The Amt Nürtingen, an Oberamt (district) since 1758, was expanded in 1807, one year after the founding of the Kingdom of Württemberg, to include the Oberamt Neuffen as part of the new administrative structure of Württemberg.
+In 1859, Nürtingen was connected to the network of the Royal Württemberg State Railways via the Plochingen–Immendingen railway line.
+Thus, the Oberamt town of Nürtingen developed into an industrial town towards the end of the 19th century.
+Initially, the textile industry predominated, which later changed towards the metalworking industry.
+Nürtingen was long known as the "City of Grey Roofs" because cement was produced in Nürtingen from 1872 to 1975.
+Since 1900, the "Portlandzementwerke Heidelberg" owned the Nürtingen cement works.
+The “Tälesbahn”, which opened in June 1900 for passenger traffic between Nürtingen and Neuffen, was also used for freight traffic from June 21st to transport the limestone for cement from the “Hörnle” quarry to the factory.

 20th century

 During the Nazi era there were in today's urban area 17 forced labor camps and accommodations with "Eastern workers", prisoners of war and "foreign workers", who had to work in the local companies, such as Maschinenfabrik Gebrüder Heller.
 At the present location of the secondary schools was the Mühlwiesenlager with "Eastern workers".
 Eleven names of victims of the "euthanasia" murders are known; they were killed in Grafeneck or Hadamar.
 They also caused that all in so-called "mixed marriages" living men were brought to concentration camps and murdered there.

 A Sinti child born in Nürtingen, Anton Köhler, was with most of his siblings brought in 1944 from the Catholic orphanage St. Josephpflege in Mulfingen to Auschwitz-Birkenau and killed after his parents had been murdered.